akuaflowra/AutoReplace/README.md

 # AutoReplace
-You can make auto repainted mods with this enjoy !!!! (textures)
+You can make auto repainted mods with this or randomize the textures enjoy !!!!

 You can use this on dumped textures from dolphin or any emulator that supports it